L.M. Hosler has had a self-education in money management. Many times, she has had to work extra side jobs in order to pay her bills.

 - Invest in some good cookbooks.

 - Buy a crockpot.
-Mothers are so busy that a crockpot is essential.
+Parents are so busy that a crockpot is essential.
 Those chickens, roasts, and ham can cook while Mom is working.

 How Much Can You Save?